 Anti-aliasing and filtering should always be turned off.

-To check the framerate, use cl_showfps 1
+To check the framerate, use cl_showfps 1 from the Half-Life 2 console.

 Other Source Engine Games